Housing for ISS students

 - Irons & ironing boards, sewing kit

-- Ping pong rackets & balls, soccer ball, baseball gloves & ball, beach volleyball, American football, frisbee, some board games
+- Ping pong rackets & balls, soccer ball, beach volleyball, American football, frisbee, some board games

 - A limited number of CD players may be checked out for two hours at a time

-- Eye shades (if you have sleeping problems due to the brighter Norwegian summer nights!)
+- A limited number of eye shades (if you have sleeping problems due to the brighter Norwegian summer nights!)

-On the Dormitory grounds the gardens, a soccer field and a sand volleyball court are open to residents.
+On the Dormitory grounds the gardens, a soccer field and a beach volleyball court are open to residents.

 Blindern Dormitory was built in 1925 before buildings were constructed for universal accessibility.
 The Dormitory has many stairs and there is neither an elevator nor a permanent wheelchair ramp.
 A temporary ramp can be installed on request.
 The courtyard is covered in gravel, which can be difficult for students who have problems walking, or who are wheelchair users.
 The cafeteria and common areas are all located in the main building, but there are no lavatories on the ground floor.
 None of the lavatories in the Dormitory are wheelchair accessible.
 The ISS welcomes all students, but would like students to have a realistic picture of the limitations of the facilities at Blindern Dormitory.
 Contact us as soon as possible to find out what accommodations and services we do offer for students with disabilities.